codern-org/legacy/README.md

 > Never stop coding, coding can change the world 🌏

+*We have first announced Codern for **Bangmod Hackathon 2023** (Thailand programming competition under KMUTT)* to replace the legacy autograder.

 ## Contributing

 There are many ways in which you can participate in this project to continue evolving **Codern**, making it faster and easier to use, for example: